goosst/wesite/goosstblog/content/en/docs/Home Automation/hass_laptop.md

 # Install home assistant

-This one mainly follows the steps outlined on the home assistant website to install hass in a virtual environment.
+This one mainly follows the steps outlined on the home assistant website to install Home Assistant in a virtual environment.

-First prepare the list of repositories in crunchbangplusplus:
-Add a line to your /etc/apt/sources.list: `deb http://ftp.de.debian.org/debian buster main`
+First prepare the list of repositories in crunchbangplusplus: add a line to your /etc/apt/sources.list: `deb http://ftp.de.debian.org/debian buster main`

 ```
 sudo apt-get update